dhanar98/dhanar98/cm8unc3xi000608jv26bad0h7.md

 php artisan make:middleware MiddlewareName
 ```

-All the middleware configured in app.php file the kernel.php is no more in the project v-12
+All the middleware is configured in the app.php file; the kernel.php is no longer in the project v-12

 all the middlewares configured in laravel 5.1 now need to add in the app.php those are already configured.

-if your custom middleware is avaiable add this in app.php file based on the need of web and api
+If your custom middleware is available, add this in app.php file based on the need of web and api

 ```php
 use App\Http\Middleware\WebMiddleware;